Demystifying Low-Tech Fuzzing: Unconventional Approaches to Uncovering CVEs // Marc Schoenefeld

 • Can be WSL, Docker or in VirtualBox

-• Nanny Note: Fuzzing can have side eLects, make data backups before the training, practice the restore
+• Nanny Note: Fuzzing can have side effects, make data backups before the training, practice the restore

 Participants with an Apple Silicon Mac may be able to see a real-life kernel panic